Colectivo (Venezuela): Description

+History

-Colectivos emerged during the 1960s from guerrilla warfare in urban Venezuela, and made a return during the presidency of Hugo Chávez, when Chávez created their parent organizations, known as Bolivarian Circles.
-InSight Crime says their power began to increase in 2002, when Chávez decided he needed a security force independent of the military to counteract opposition demonstrators.
+The history of colectivos predates the presidency of Hugo Chávez.
+Colectivos emerged during the 1960s from urban guerrilla warfare in metropolitan Venezuela, and made a return during Chávez's tenure, when he created their parent organizations, known as Bolivarian Circles.
+Bolivarian Circles also took part in demonstrations that became violent against the 2002 coup attempt against Chávez.
+InSight Crime says their power began to increase after the attempted coup, when Chávez decided he needed a security force independent of the military to counteract opposition demonstrators.
+A 2005 report by the newspaper El Nacional stated that paramilitary and motorcycle groups, described as "colectivos", were present in 36 cities around the country.
 In 2006, they received arms and funding from the state when they were brought under the government's community councils.
+In 2007, masked gunmen riding motorcycles opened fire on students returning from a march in Caracas.
+At the Central University of Venezuela, eight people were injured, including one by gunfire.
 Chávez eliminated the Metropolitan Police in 2011, turning security over to the colectivos in some Caracas barrios.

 Bloomberg says that when he created the Bolivarian Circles, Chávez "brought the former outlaws into the socialist fold", where some also gained access to weapons through government jobs.
-Stratfor says that Diosdado Cabello—president of the 2017 Constituent National Assembly but then serving as chief of staff for Chávez—was instrumental in the founding of the Bolivarian Circles, and maintains close ties to the colectivos.
-According to Joseph Humire, executive director of the Center for a Secure Free Society, colectivos were modeled after the Iranian Basij militia; Humire noted that Chávez had personal meetings with Iranian officials that included the commander of Basij, Brigadier General Mohammad Reza Nadqi.
+Stratfor says that Diosdado Cabello, then serving as chief of staff for Chávez, was instrumental in the founding of the Bolivarian Circles, and maintains close ties to the colectivos.
 Chávez assigned colectivos to be "the armed wing of the Bolivarian Revolution" for the Venezuelan government, giving them weapons, communication systems, motorcycles and surveillance equipment to exercise control in the hills of Caracas where police are forbidden entry.
 Some weapons given to the groups include assault rifles, submachine guns and grenades.
+Almost all colectivos are community organisations.
+During Chevez' presidency, they became the main form of democratic community organising in Venezuela.
+Various colectivos have said that the Venezuelan government has had authorities disguise themselves as colectivo members in attempts to attack the opposition.